 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period.

-- The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust's portfolio selection criteria excludes securities of certain issuers for nonfinancial reasons, including environmental, social and governance factors.
+This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - Securities selected for inclusion in the trust may underperform the markets, relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
+This means you may lose money or earn less than other comparable investments. - The trust invests significantly in stocks of small and mid-size companies.
+These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services sector.
+Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends. - The trust is not actively managed.

-As a result, the trust may forgo some market opportunities available to a portfolio that does not use these criteria.
-The trust's focus on sustainable impact investments may affect the trust's exposure to certain sectors or issuers and may impact the trust's relative investment performance, positively or negatively, depending on whether such sectors or issuers are in or out of favor in the market. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.

+THE PORTFOLIO CONSULTANT.
+Ingalls & Snyder, LLC is the portfolio consultant to the trust.
+Founded in 1924 by Roscoe C. Ingalls and John T. Snyder, Ingalls & Snyder, LLC is an SEC-registered investment adviser and broker-dealer based in New York City that provides investment management and related services.